russell-n/thetuna/tuna/infrastructure/arguments/checkarguments.rst

-See the :ref:`developer documentation <docopt-reproducingoptimizer-check-sub-command>` for more information about this.
+See the :ref:`developer documentation <docopt-reproducingtuna-check-sub-command>` for more information about this.

 Contents:

-   * :ref:`Check Arguments Constants <optimizer-interface-arguments-check-arguments-constants>`
+   * :ref:`Check Arguments Constants <tuna-interface-arguments-check-arguments-constants>`
-   * :ref:`Check Arguments Class <optimizer-interface-arguments-check-arguments-class>`
+   * :ref:`Check Arguments Class <tuna-interface-arguments-check-arguments-class>`
-   * :ref:`Check Strategy <optimizer-interface-arguments-check-strategy>`
+   * :ref:`Check Strategy <tuna-interface-arguments-check-strategy>`

-.. _optimizer-interface-arguments-check-arguments-constants:
+.. _tuna-interface-arguments-check-arguments-constants:

 The CheckArgumentsConstants
 ---------------------------